Skip to content

 Flag Type Default Description

---admission-policy string "always-admit" Policy name: always-admit, token-bucket, reject-all, tier-shed.
+--admission-policy string "always-admit" Policy name: always-admit, token-bucket, reject-all, tier-shed, gaie-legacy.

 --admission-latency int64 0 Admission decision latency in microseconds.
 Must be >= 0.